tarekmonjur/design-principles-patterns/readme.md

 # Micro Service Patterns

-- Smaller scoped unit of work.
+- The smaller scoped unit of work.
 - Focus on data, business, or functional domains.

 ## Decomposition Patterns